czyzby/gdx-skins/README.md

 ## Contributing

 Maintainer will gladly accept any pull requests with additional resources - not only new skins, but also useful links and texts.
-He'd appreciate help with keeping skin files up-to-date: if this repository helped you with your application, the least you could do is check if any resources require an update and leave an issue or create a pull request.
+Helping with keeping skin files up-to-date is also appreciated: don't hesitate to leave an issue or create a pull request if any resources are outdated.